-Coordinating conjunctions are words like: because, and, or, but.
-They are words that connect sentences and clauses, and show the relationship between them.
-The phrases being connected with coordinating conjunctions must be similar.
-I.e,
+Coordinating conjunctions are short words like: because, and, or, but.
+They are words that connect sentences and clauses and show the relationship between them.
+So, without conjunctions, we would have to constantly make extra phrases, which would mean a lot of redundancy.
+Importantly, the words being connected with coordinating conjunctions must be part of the same category or part of speech, for example, noun + noun, adjective + adjective etc.

 - I know Susan and Maria.

-The nouns “Susan” and “Maria” are grammatically equal.
+The nouns “Susan” and “Maria” are grammatically equal, that is, they are both nouns.

 Coordinating conjunctions are words like: and, or, for, yet, soon, nor, either etc.